 In the 14th century, the kidney dagger was introduced

 The basilard dagger had a broad blade at the hilt

 A popular 15th-century dagger was the rondel

 The rondel dagger was a very thin dagger with a disc at the hilt

 Medieval daggers were used in very close combat fighting

-In the later renaissance period it was quite common to a fight with a sword and dagger together
+In the later renaissance period, it was quite common to fight with a sword and dagger together